AnasysInstruments/anasys-python-tools/README.rst

 NOTE
 ----
 Please note that this package is currently pre-alpha.
 Things may break unexpectedly.
 Please backup all data before use with this package.
-When ready to release, this repository will be moved to the official Anasys Instruments github page.

 Anasys Python Tools
 ========